 Since its inception, the District has historically collected streamflow measurements at approximately 15 mainstem sites on the Carmel River and on 16 tributaries to the Carmel River.
 The District's current principal streamflow measuring sites within the Carmel River Basin (CRB) are shown in Figure II-3.
 Prior to 1991, the streamflow measurements were instantaneous measurements made by the current-meter method.
 In 1991, a concerted effort was made to upgrade the streamflow monitoring network as staff installed continuous recorders at six selected tributary sites.
-Since that time, the District has continuous-recording gaging stations.
+Since that time, the District has continued to expand its streamflow monitoring network, which currently consists of 18 continuous-recording gaging stations.